dppdppd/The-Boardgame-Insert-Toolkit/README.md

 e.g. `[ CMP_PADDING_XY, [ 2.5, 1.3 ] ]`

 #### `CMP_PADDING_HEIGHT_ADJUST_XY`
-value is expected to be an array of 2 numbers, and determines how much to modify the height of the padding between compartments.
+value is expected to be an array of 2 numbers, and determines how much to modify the height of the x and y padding between compartments.
 These should typically be negative values.
 e.g. `[ CMP_PADDING_HEIGHT_ADJUST_XY, [ -3, 0 ] ]`

 #### `CMP_MARGIN_4B`